facebookresearch/Data_Acquisition_for_ML_Benchmark/README.md

 means buying 100, 50, 200, and 500 samples from seller 1, seller 2, seller 3, and seller 4 separately.

-Once you are ready, upload the csv files to DynaBench for evaluation: https://dynabench.org/tasks/DAM/
+Once you are ready, upload the txt files to DynaBench for evaluation: https://dynabench.org/tasks/DAM/

 ## 4. How is a submission evaluated?